 Security Deposit Laws

 Each state has different specifics when it comes to the security deposit.
 Research your state and local laws.
 In Washington, for example, landlords must meet these criteria.
 (Note the list isn’t extensive.)

 - Have a written rental agreement.

-- Specify the terms of the security deposit and which part, if any, is non-refundable (for professional carpet cleaning when the tenant moves, for example).
+- Specify the terms of the security deposit and which part, if any, is non-refundable.
+(You may require professional carpet cleaning when the tenant moves, for instance.)

 - Deposit the security deposit into a trust account designated specifically for security deposits by the landlord at a financial institution.

-- Provide a written (detailed) description of the condition of the rental and its cleanliness at the time of move-in, including damages.
-The description (also called the Move-In Condition Report or Checklist) must be signed and dated by both the landlord and the tenant, with a copy provided to the tenant at the beginning of their tenancy.
+- Provide a written description of the rentals cleanliness and condition at the time of move-in.
+The description (also called the Move-In Condition Report or Checklist) must be signed and dated by both the landlord and the tenant.
+Provide a copy to the tenant at the beginning of their tenancy.

-Alexander Graham Bell once said, “Before anything else, preparation is the key to success.”
-We believe this quote to be exceptionally true in regard to rental property investing.
-If you want to run your rental business like a business, then treat it that way from the start and prepare for the future.
-Not only will it help you save time as you begin managing tenants, it will also help you keep a level head and make your landlording as stress-free as possible.
-Don’t be a retroactive landlord, simply responding to life as it is thrown at you.
-Be a proactive landlord and prepare for the journey you are about to take.
+If you want to run your rental business like a business, then treat it that way from the start.
+Not only will it save you time as you begin managing tenants, it will also help you keep a level head and make your landlording as stress-free as possible.